Those who demand only the freshest possible coffee aren't satisfied to simply scoop and brew.

 As a manual grinder, the JavaPresse Manual Coffee Grinder was made for those who are enthusiastic about manually creating grinds from coffee beans.

-This manual grinder is able to make grinds for drip, pour over, French press, and espresso.
+This manual grinder is able to make grinds for drip coffee, pour over, French press, and espresso.
 Whatever your preference, you should be able to find a grind that suits your needs with its eighteen grind settings.

 The portability of this unit also makes it easy to travel with.
 Forget drinking hotel coffee, grind your own right in your room, no electricity required.